 Meditation.
 "Setting apart time for meditation is only for the spiritual beginner.
 A person who is advancing enjoys the deeper state whether they are busy or at rest.
 While their hands are in society, their deeper self remains aloof."

 Silence.
 "There are different kinds of silence.
 In the persuit of inner silence one should not enter laya [tempory suspension of mental faculties].
 If you remain in this [trance like] state no benefit will come to you.
 A complete absence of thoughts does not mean that one is experiencing the true silence of the Self.
 If there is a sense of freshness and clarity [of perception and understanding] in the silence, if one feels joyful and utterly peaceful, this is more likely to be the real silence."

 Effort.
 "So long as the ego lasts, effort is necessary.
 No one succeeds without effort.
 The few who do succeed owe their success to their perseverance."

 Realising the Beyond.
 "To the extent that the mind has become pure, one realises that which is beyond the mind."

 Beyond.
 "Your effort can extend only so far.
 Then the Beyond will take care of itself.
 You are helpless there.
 No effort can reach it."

 Levels.
 "To which of the 7 stages does the realised Sage belong?
-He belonds to the fourth stage.
+He belongs to the 4th stage.
 What is the reason why all realised Sages do not attain the 7th stage?
 This is not to be attained by mere desire or effort.
 Karma is its cause.
-As the ego dies along with its cause even in the fourth stage, what agent is there to desire anything or make efforts."
+As the ego dies along with its cause even in the 4th stage, what agent is there to desire anything or make efforts."